Poll: As Coronavirus Spreads, Fewer Americans See Pandemic As A Real Threat

 Some 59% of Democrats report they have made a point to dodge large gatherings, while 60% of Republicans and 54% of independents have not.

 The same party division is illustrated in something as routine as choosing to eat at home versus dining out.
 About 60% of Democrats say they are eating in more often because of the virus, while 63% of Republicans and 60% of independents are not.
-(A number of states have recently banned eating out, limiting restaurants to take-out to enforce social distancing.)
+(A number of states have recently banned eating out, limiting restaurants to takeout to enforce social distancing.)

 The poll also found that 42% of Americans reported having stocked up on food or supplies, with more than 6 in 10 Republicans and independents saying there is no need.
 Democrats were essentially split on the topic.